9

 While we’re open to spontaneous giving at needed times, such as disasters, I’m more cautious and I would feel more comfortable having specific charities to support.

-I decided to see what their top 10 charities. it seems as if they have several lists, so I went with the 10 charities earn high ratings, but aren’t as well known as others.
+I decided to see what their top 10 charities.
+They have several lists, so I went with the 10 charities earn high ratings, but aren't as well known as others.

 I could include links to the charities directly, but I really want to encourage you to poke around Charity Navigator and learn more.